davwheat-bhasvic/btec-unit-7-cd/README.md

 We need to:

-- set up appropriate user groups
+- set up appropriate user groups to demonstrate how to control access to each other's files
 - connect to WiFi to demonstrate how to set up security for this type of network
 - connect to the internet to demonstrate how to set up a Firewall to protect and restrict access to the system
 - have anti-virus software installed and configured